carbonplan/research/articles/protocol-review-survey/index.md

   </TableCaption>
 </Figure>

 We also observed tension between how various stakeholders imagined a review process interacting with established protocols.
 Many respondents emphasized the importance of reviewing existing protocols in an ongoing manner to incorporate new science and assess the real-world outcomes of the protocol.
-For example, one Ecosystem Actor said, “[W]e need regular cycles that also assess what worked and what didn't work in the implementation of the protocol so far.”
+For example, one Ecosystem Actor said, “[W]e need regular cycles that also assess what worked and what didn’t work in the implementation of the protocol so far.”
 But other stakeholders raised concerns that reviewing protocols that are already in use could call into question the viability of the protocol itself and credits that have been previously issued under it.
-As one Buyer said, “I'd prefer protocols get reviewed and improved before a supplier starts issuing credits against it to us, vs be[sic] getting credits and then changes being made that casts doubt on prior issued credits.”
+As one Buyer said, “I’d prefer protocols get reviewed and improved before a supplier starts issuing credits against it to us, vs be[sic] getting credits and then changes being made that casts doubt on prior issued credits.”

 ## Takeaways

 In sum, these survey results highlight that there remains significant potential for an independent protocol review process to support the development of the CDR ecosystem.
 However, it seems unlikely that a single review process will satisfy all stakeholders’ preferences.

 Based on the perspectives shared in the survey, we could imagine many versions of near-term protocol review.
 For example, one version could be a small group of NGO actors reviewing cross-cutting accounting issues, like lifecycle assessment boundaries, on an ongoing basis when protocols are released or updated.
-Another version could involve convening pathway-specific review committees composed of academic, NGO, and government experts to periodically assess quantification rules around critical quantification topics.
+Another version could involve convening pathway-specific review committees composed of academic, NGO, and government experts to periodically assess protocol rules around critical quantification topics.
 Yet another version could rely on a survey-based mechanism to trigger a process of synthesizing pathway-specific learnings and publishing protocol update recommendations proactively.

 Each of these versions of protocol review would be responsive to a different set of expressed stakeholder preferences.
 The question at hand is which function or functions should be prioritized and who is best positioned to lead them.

-Moving forward, we think it will be very important for any entity developing a protocol review process to establish clear goals upfront and set stakeholder expectations accordingly.

 <Endnote label='Credits' divider>